Renault Arkana (2021-2024) Review

 Handling and ride quality: What is the Renault Arkana like to drive?

 "This is the most disappointing area of the Arkana.
-The ride is crashy over most surfaces, the handling doesn't make up for that and the hybrid version is frustrating to drive even slowly.
-The brakes are grabby, too - there's much better-to-drive cars in this class. "
+The ride is crashy over most surfaces, the handling doesn't make up for that, and the hybrid version is frustrating to drive even slowly.
+The brakes are grabby, too - there are much better-to-drive cars in this class. "

 The Renault Arkana would feel largely like a Captur to drive had Renault not decided the driving experience needed to be more sporty.
 Sadly, it hasn't succeeded in that respect, while comfort is lacking too.